+Motorcycles can make you feel unrestricted.
 While it is true that four-wheel vehicles have longer mileage than most motorcycles out there, it is still undeniable that these two-wheeled speed demons can still bring an unadulterated form of freedom while travelling.
 They are suited for long-distance excursions.

+Now, let me clarify little things first.
 You need to get a cruiser helmet when you are cruising.
 But what is cruising anyway?
 Well, in contrast to high-octane and full-throttle rides, cruising can be said as a laid back experience.
 It is enjoyable and relaxing as there’s no need for you to rush at all.
 You take your time to witness a grandeur of various scenery.

 Despite being a serene experience, helmets are still necessary for cruising.
 Safety is still pivotal, after all.
 So among all the helmets that I’ve tried, the following helmets are really suited for a fancy time on the road.

 If you are looking for only full-face cruiser helmet, check another article here.

 In hurry?
 Here is a quick cruiser helmets comparison chart.
 All below helmets are FMVSS – 218 Dot Approved.

 Shoei is considerably one of the best manufacturers of motorcycle helmets nowadays.
 It already produced a myriad of headgears that can protect every rider, regardless of the type of venture they want to do.

 For cruising and touring, their Solid J-Cruise Motorcycle Helmet is definitely an exceptional choice.
 It has an ergonomic construction that makes it a convenient amenity.

 The open-face design ensures maximum visibility while riding.
 It can be worn effortlessly as well because of its open construction.
 The CJ-2 eyeshield of this helmet has a proprietary anti-distortion feature.
 You can get the same peripheral vision even if the shield is on.
 It is quite different from other helmets that somehow distort your field of view.